MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 | Cache | The Cache API can be used to manage cached resources.
 The Cache API is Promise-based and allows developers to store and retrieve many web resources—HTML, CSS, JavaScript, images, JSON, and so on.
 Usually, the Cache API is used within the context of a service worker, but it's also available to your app's front-end code. |
 | File System Access | The File System Access API allows your PWA to read files and folders on the user's device and save changes back to them. |

-Do not use WebSQL or Application Cache.
-While they are two other browser storage mechanisms, they have both been deprecated.
+**Note**: do not use WebSQL or Application Cache.
+While these are two other browser storage mechanisms, they have both been deprecated.
 Instead of WebSQL, use IndexedDB.
 Instead of Application Cache, use the Cache API.

 <!-- ====================================================================== -->